 Life After mTBI: A Daily Struggle

-Before the accident, I.T. was outgoing and energetic, working in pharmaceutical sales and raising her young child.
+Before the accident, Client X was outgoing and energetic, working in pharmaceutical sales, newly married and planning to have a child.
 After her life-altering accident, she began to struggle with the following:

 - Sensitivity to light and sound